masterSkill77/afa-api-laravel/README.md

 ## City Querying

-For querying a city, you should initialize the cityQuery class
+For querying a city, you should initialize the cityQuery class.

+Make sure you have the App\Models\City on the project.

 ```php
 use Masterskill\AfaApiLaravel\Domains\Http\City\CityQuery;